Search for AI Tools

 • Read and write Excel 2010 xlsx/xlsm/xltx/xltm files.

-• Support for rich text and styles.
+• Support for rich text formatting and charts.

-• Easy integration with Python workflows.
+• Easy integration with Python data structures.

 Pros

-• Active community support.
+• Active community support for troubleshooting.

 Cons

-• Limited support for older Excel formats.
+• Limited support for older Excel file formats (xls).

-• Steeper learning curve for advanced features.
+• Learning curve for advanced features may be steep.

 CSVKit homepage